The Gambling Law Review: Poland

 - 'cash lotteries' and 'raffle lotteries' – similar to number games, but where purchase of coupons or other game tickets is required, with cash or in-kind prizes offered;

-- 'promotional lotteries' – where a purchase of a specific product or service is required to participate, but the participation in the lottery itself is free of charge; and
+- 'promotional lotteries' – where an acquisition of a specific product, service or other proof of participation is required to participate, but the participation in the lottery itself is free of charge; and

 - 'audiotex lotteries' – held via premium-rate phone calls or SMS messages.

 Roulettes (or 'cylindrical games' under the Act) are defined as games where the 'participation consists of choosing numbers, signs or other distinguishing marks, the value of the prize depends on a predefined ratio of the stake and prize, and the result of the game is determined by a rotary device'.5 Cylindrical games, as well as 'dice games' – not further defined in the Act – may only be held in casinos.